 There are plenty of make-at-home beauty treatments available if you run out of your favourite lotions and potions.
 A skin-restoring face mask can be made in seconds using just oats, honey and water while a blend of avocado, honey and olive oil creates a fantastic hair mask.
 Bath salts are just as straightforward to make – just combine epsom salts with baking soda, plus a dash of essential oil if desired.
 We recommend peppermint oil for clarity, lavender for relaxation and lemon verbena for an instant wake-me-up.

 Any seasoned spa-goer knows that it’s important to stay hydrated so make sure you have a jug of water to hand.
-We also suggest adding lemon and orange slices for added zing.
-Or, put on the kettle so you have a warming pot of tea waiting for you at the end of your pampering session – we love Whittard’s Sleepy Tea and T2’s Peppermint Loose Leaf in particular.
+I also suggest adding lemon and orange slices for added zing.
+Or, put on the kettle so you have a warming pot of tea waiting for you at the end of your pampering session – I love Whittard’s Sleepy Tea and T2’s Peppermint Loose Leaf in particular.
 Fabrics also greatly affects the overall spa experience, so think about the colour and feel of your towels, dressing gown and slippers.
 The White Company’s hydro-cotton bath mats are just the thing to sink bathed feet into, while the brand’s waffle towels and dressing gowns are as comforting as they are stylish.